-Trade in services: Vital to US economic growth has been added to your bookmarks.
+Trade in services: Vital to US economic growth has been saved

 One sound bite often repeated in 2016 was that "US trade deals cost American jobs."
 But the reality is far more complicated.
 In particular, the US services sector makes a very strong showing on the international stage—one that benefits the US economy and creates jobs.